Aeroplane (song)

 "Aeroplane" is a song by American rock band Red Hot Chili Peppers from their sixth studio album, One Hot Minute (1995).
-It was the third single released from the album and a music video accompanied its release.
+It was released in February 1996 by Warner Bros. as the third single from the album and a music video, directed by Gavin Bowden, accompanied its release.
+The song was written by Anthony Kiedis, Flea, Dave Navarro and Chad Smith, and produced by Rick Rubin.
+It peaked at number eleven on the UK Singles Chart and number eight on the US Billboard Modern Rock Tracks chart.
 Although the song was left off the band's Greatest Hits album, the music video was included on the accompanying DVD.
+The song makes references to the band Mazzy Star, and specifically the song "Into Dust" from their 1993 album So Tonight That I Might See.

 Critical reception

-Larry Flick from Billboard wrote, "This delightful flight of fancy from the Chili Peppers shows why the act continues to succeed in spite of a frequently changing lineup and evolving musical tastes.
-An attractive pop tune pepped up with Flea's characteristic funk bass, "Aeroplane" may not be the Peppers' finest piece, but it is exceptionally radio friendly."
+Larry Flick from Billboard magazine wrote, "This delightful flight of fancy from the Chili Peppers shows why the act continues to succeed in spite of a frequently changing lineup and evolving musical tastes.
+An attractive pop tune pepped up with Flea's characteristic funk bass, 'Aeroplane' may not be the Peppers' finest piece, but it is exceptionally radio friendly."
+In a review of One Hot Minute, which was named Album of the Week, Music & Media said, "Both old and new fans have their way with the popsing-along 'Aeroplane'."
+Sylvia Patterson from NME viewed it as a "ridiculous funk-doodle bass workout".

 Chart performance

-The single peaked at number eight on the Modern Rock Tracks chart where "My Friends" hit number one and "Warped" hit number seven.
-However, it outperformed "Warped"'s number 13 placing on the Mainstream Rock Tracks chart (where "My Friends" was also a number one hit) by peaking at number 12.
-It was the only crossover hit from the album hitting number 30 on the Mainstream Top 40 chart where the other two singles failed to do.
+The single peaked at number eight on the US Billboard Modern Rock Tracks chart where "My Friends" hit number one and "Warped" hit number seven.
+However, it outperformed "Warped"'s number 13 placing on the Billboard Mainstream Rock Tracks chart (where "My Friends" was also a number one hit) by peaking at number 12.
+It was the only crossover hit from the album hitting number 30 on the Billboard Mainstream Top 40 chart where the other two singles failed to do.
 It was also the highest-charting single in the UK from the album, peaking at number 11.